appetrosyan/appetrosyan.github.io/blog/rants/language_elitism.md

 > Serial programs have X problems, and parallel programs have XY problems, where Y is the amount of parallelism you introduce.

-I would argue that this is only true in the case of shared mutable state.
-This is an important insight from Rust, that Drew might yet see in a positive light.
+Only true in the case of shared mutable state.
+The impetus behind the Rust borrow checker was that the only problematic type of state is that kind, unshared or immutable state is perfectly fine.
+Hell, shared mutable state isn't inherently problematic either, you use locks to synchronise modifications either as part of a mutual exclusion and/or atomic operations.

+It is largely a gnarly bit of programming that poeple increasingly need to consider in high performance applications.
+Some programs can afford to be serial, and I'd be happier if most of Drew's work stayed within that niche.
+He doesn't though, so his statement about concurrency is either hypocritical, and/or should not be taken seriously.

 > Parallelism in C is a pain in the ass for sure, and this is one reason I find Go much more suitable to those cases.

 I agree.
 And I will say that Rust borrowed heavily from Go, by opting for a co-routine style rather than threaded-style of parallelism, despite that significantly ramping up the complexity of the language, given its type system.

 > However, nearly all programs needn’t be parallel.
 A program which uses poll effectively is going to be simpler, reasonably performant, and have orders of magnitude fewer bugs.

 Objection.
 Relevance.

 > “Fearless concurrency” allows you to fearlessly employ bad software design 9 times out of 10.

 You do realise that in Rust, you are still required to expend effort to write a concurrent program.
+I will say, it's much less effort, because Rust will simply not let you write a program with a particular kind of bug, but you are not magically protected against deadlocks, and you can easily hang yourself with the amount of rope that `unsafe` gives you.
+The big difference is that now the reviewer knows where to look for undefined behaviour.

 On that note, I don't think that Drew differentiates here between concurrency and parallelism.
 The interchangeable use of those terms is probably why he happens to believe that the majority of software, that is games, servers, GUI applications, databases, browsers, compilers and kernels are better off locking up each time they do something remotely demanding.

 Also, wasn't Go _meant_ to make concurrency easier compared to C, as you have just conceded in the previous sentence?

 > Safety.
 Yes, Rust is more safe.
 I don’t really care.

 As a potential downstream user of programs written by you, I find this statement quite concerning.
+A better phrasing would be "Yes, Rust is safer, but I can achieve the same level of safety without it", which I would accept, had he not also demonstrated a fundamental misunderstanding of Rust's value proposition.

+To be fair, the difference that quality makes is minor.
+If your library is a godawful spaghetti, and segfaults every other minute, the barrier to filing an issue, and asking you to fix it upstream is too high for me to actually do anything.
+That is, because calling you, the upstream developer of an open source project that I have to use, because it exists, and claims to do what my engineering manager needs, an idiot, because it falls short, is not usually an option.
+I can choose to use a better library, which is the main reason why you, Drew, "don't care".
+But if you did, I'd argue you'd benefit.

 > In light of all of these problems, I’ll take my segfaults and buffer overflows.